reframejs/reframe/readme.md

 you want to use a framework to quickly get things up and running.

 Reframe is about giving you the best of both worlds:
-The glue code already written for you but you have the possiblity to change that glue code.
+The glue code is already written for you but you have the possiblity to change that glue code.

 To achieve that Reframe applies following principles:
  - Isolate a maximum of code in do-one-thing-do-it-well libraries.